KahitSan/.github/profile/README.md

 - Diversion Road: Closed

 **Software Solutions:**
-We develop technology that empowers organizations, businesses, and communities.
-Our focus is on creating systems that simplify operations, enhance collaboration, and deliver reliable digital solutions for real-world needs.
+We provide consultation and technical guidance to help organizations, businesses, and communities leverage modern technology.
+Our focus is on advising on systems that simplify operations, enhance collaboration, and deliver reliable digital solutions for real-world needs.

-We build modular, scalable applications using modern web technologies.
-Our projects focus on flexibility, configurability, and developer experience.
+We offer expertise in modern web technologies, with emphasis on modular architecture, scalability, and developer experience.

 ---